 Noosa is a mecca for family fun, bursting with kid-friendly activities to make lifelong memories.
 We're blessed with safe waterways, easy bike paths, beautiful walking trails, playgrounds, barbecue and picnic areas and glorious sandy beaches.

-From the fresh water of the Noosa Everglades in the upper reaches of the river, deep in the Noosa hinterland, the river becomes saltwater as it winds its way through the lakes of Cootharaba, Cooroibah and Doonella, past the villages of Tewantin, Noosaville and Noosa Sound, feeding from Lake Weyba and its tranquil creek, and out to Laguna Bay.
+From the fresh water of the Noosa Everglades in the upper reaches of the river, deep in the Noosa Country, the river becomes saltwater as it winds its way through the lakes of Cootharaba, Cooroibah and Doonella, past the villages of Tewantin, Noosaville and Noosa Sound, feeding from Lake Weyba and its tranquil creek, and out to Laguna Bay.

 The lively communities that have built up along the river’s edge each have their own special vibe – from the laidback sailing village of Boreen Point on Lake Cootharaba; to Tewantin town’s historical trails and waterfront marina dining, shopping and boat tours and hire; the lively river and foreshore fun in Noosaville, a family holiday favourite; and the wonderful restaurants and holiday accommodation of Noosa Sound which are an easy walk to Noosa Heads and the beach.